 You must apply for acceptance to the Graduate Certificate in Forensic Accounting.
-Successful applicants will possess a bachelor degree in a business discipline.
-All applicants must have taken introductory financial and introductory managerial accounting.
+Applicants must have a degree in accounting to be considered.
 Professional experience is strongly preferred but not required.
 All applicants must submit the following:

 Personal statement (a brief one-page statement describing your goals and why you want to pursue the certificate)

 You may begin the program in fall, spring or summer.
 View sample course schedules.
 You will also have access to an Academic Advisor who can assist you with course registration.